asdfugil/AltLinux/README.md

 ```
 curl 127.0.0.1:6969
 ```
 If the last command shows output that starts with `{"X-Apple-I-Client-Time":`, continue.
 If it doesn't, wait for a few seconds and try again.
+Then run:
 ```
 export ALTSERVER_ANISETTE_SERVER="http://127.0.0.1:6969"
 ```